 Smoke Alarms: A Sound You Can Live With

 According to the NFPA, half of home fire deaths occur between 11 p.m. and 7 a.m.—when most people are asleep.
-That risk is reduced by half in homes with working smoke alarms, yet of the nearly 3,000 deaths in U.S. home fires each year, three out of five happened in homes with no smoke alarms or no working smoke alarms.1 It's difficult to imagine a house not having smoke alarms in this day and age, but according to Good Housekeeping, there are 5 million homes in the U.S. that don't have them.
-If your home is one of those 5 million, you need to install them.
-But first you have to know what kind to install and where to install them.
+That risk is reduced by half in homes with working smoke alarms, yet of the nearly 3,000 deaths in U.S. home fires each year, three out of five happened in homes with no smoke alarms or no working smoke alarms.
+It's difficult to imagine a house not having smoke alarms in this day and age, but according to HouseGrail.com, only 75% of U.S. homes have a working smoke alarm.
+That leaves a lot of homes unprotected.
+If your home is unprotected, you need to install a couple, know what kind to install and where to install them.